Kristian OLESEN

 sandy soils into high-yield agricultural land.

-other human activities, desertification across the world is on the
+and other human activities, desertification across the world is

-march.
-It’s a process defined by the UN as “land degradation in
+on the march.
+It’s a process defined by the UN as “land

-arid, semi-arid and dry sub-humid regions”.
-Given that around 40
+degradation in arid, semi-arid and dry sub-humid regions”.
+Given

-per cent of the Earth’s land surface is occupied by drylands –
+that around 40 per cent of the Earth’s land surface is occupied

-home to around two billion people – the potential for
+by drylands – home to around two billion people – the potential

-desertification to impact the planet is huge.
-A recent report from
+for desertification to impact the planet is huge.
+A recent

-the Economics of Land Degradation Initiative claimed that it’s a
+report from the Economics of Land Degradation Initiative claimed

-problem costing the world as much as US$10.6tn every year –
+that it’s a problem costing the world as much as US$10.6tn every

-approximately 17 per cent of global gross domestic product.
+year – approximately 17 per cent of global gross domestic

-arise when large numbers of people migrate.
-However, the numbers
+that arise when large numbers of people migrate.
+However, the

-arriving from countries such as Syria, Lebanon and Eritrea pale in
+numbers arriving from countries such as Syria, Lebanon and

-comparison to those that could be forced into exile by changing
+Eritrea pale in comparison to those that could be forced into

-climate conditions.
-According to the UN’s Convention to Combat
+exile by changing climate conditions.
+According to the UN’s

 But one Norwegian start-up is developing a technology to wage a